refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

       />
     ```

--   `cardHeaderProps` prop is removed from all basic views components.
-Use `headerProps` prop instead.
+-   The`cardHeaderProps` prop has been removed from all basic views components.
+Use the `headerProps` prop instead.

     ```diff
       <Create